 According to a recent study released by NICM Health Research Institute, Western Sydney University, current trends in both online gaming, and the extended use of the internet at work could lead to changes in brain functions.

 One of the researchers, Dr. Josh Firth, stated:

-“The key findings of this report are that high-levels of Internet use could indeed have an impact on many functions of the brain.
-For example, the limitless stream of prompts and notifications from the Internet encourages us towards constantly holding a divided attention — which then in turn may decrease our capacity for maintaining concentration on a single task.”
+“The key findings of this report are that high levels of Internet use could indeed have an impact on many functions of the brain.
+For example, the limitless stream of prompts and notifications from the Internet encourages us towards constantly holding divided attention — which then, in turn, may decrease our capacity for maintaining concentration on a single task.”

-In 2018, The World Health Organization set guidelines for the use of electronic devices (smartphones, tablets, laptops, etc) for children ages 2-5 at one hour or less per day.
+In 2018, The World Health Organization set guidelines for the use of electronic devices (smartphones, tablets, laptops, etc.) for children ages 2-5 for one hour or less per day.
 Avoiding the potential negative effects could be as simple as ensuring that children spend more time on other crucial developmental activities, such as live social interaction and exercise.

 Talk to Your Kids

 Combined with this, speaking to children often about how their online lives affect them is also important.
 This can help in identifying children at risk of cyberbullying, or those with potentially addictive behaviors, allowing for a timely intervention to avoid adverse outcomes.

 There is now a multitude of apps and software programs available for restricting internet usage and controlling access on smartphones and computers.
 Both parents and caregivers can use these to place some ‘family-friendly’ rules around both the time spent on personal devices and also the types of content accessed.